pbugnion/ipywidgets_server/README.md

 The original idea of writing a custom kernel to stop arbitrary code execution on the server came from [Maarten Breddels](https://twitter.com/maartenbreddels).

+Most of the implementation is inspired by various parts of ipywidgets and Jupyter.